Cruise Directory

 The now roofless “kirk” (church in Scots) is located in the small coastal town of Thurso, in the North Highlands of Scotland which sits on the famous NC500 route.
 It has been there since medieval times, and although the plaque on the gate states that it was founded circa 1220, it might have been used as a religious site even earlier than this.
 Possibly even before 1120!

 Throughout history the kirk was enlarged and adapted to suit the changing times and religions, which is reflected in many of its features.
 These include Norse runestones found here, suggesting a Norse graveyard on the site before the kirk, and the remains of the Jougs used to hold people guilty of offences deemed unacceptable to civil or church morals.
-They were used in the early 17th/early 18th centuries when the kirk tower was also used as a mprison.
+They were used in the early 17th/early 18th centuries when the kirk tower was also used as a prison.
 There is also a memorial to Reverend William Munro, a charismatic character who claimed to have encountered a mermaid at Reay.

 If you’d like to join us for a tour or even a quick chat about the site, feel free to stop by the kirk.
 Our volunteers are there most Sundays as well as whenever there is a cruise ship in and we have leaflets available in several languages.